Field Operations · District 7 Home Page

 Bridget Hamilton began her career with the Washington State Patrol in 1999 as an Office Assistant.
 In January 2000, she was promoted to Office Assistant Senior, assigned to the Silverlake Office.
 In November 2011, she was promoted to Forms and Records Analyst 3, handling Public Disclosure for the district.
 Bridget was selected as the District 7 Secretary in November 2012.
 She is a Secretary Supervisor and works closely with the Command Staff, ensuring the district runs smoothly.

-Trooper Keith Leary is the full-time District 7 recruiter who helps in identifying potential troopers for the WSP.
-For questions about a career as a trooper or applying, please contact Trooper Leary at Keith.Leary@wsp.wa.gov or 425-583-7640
+Trooper Travis Shearer is the full-time District 7 recruiter who helps in identifying potential troopers for the WSP.
+For questions about a career as a trooper or applying, please contact Trooper Shearer at Travis.Shearer@wsp.wa.gov or 425-583-7640.

 Major Programs & Services

 Headquartered at the Marysville District Office is an Interagency Bomb Squad.
 This team consists of two members each from the Washington State Patrol, Everett Police Department, and the Snohomish County Sheriff's Office.
 The team provides response to explosives and explosive devices in the northwestern portion of Washington State.

 The Washington State Traffic Safety Commission, in cooperation with the WSP and other law enforcement agencies, launched an ambitious traffic safety program called TARGET ZERO,with the ultimate goal to eliminate traffic fatalities in the State of Washington by the year 2030.
 These teams work proactively in areas identified from detailed studies of traffic collision and other data to focus on the areas with the highest number of impaired drivers.Back to Top